matt-marko/paint-company-app-frontend/README.md

 - A user with admin permissions may edit the paint statuses too, and they also have access to the "Admin Settings" button which lets them set the roles for the different users.

+- A user with disabled permissions is not allowed to log in and view the orders.

 ## Project Structure

 The source code is contained within the `src/app` folder.
 Within are the following folders: